Coronavirus Second Wave? Why Cases Increase

 COVID-19: Why are surges occurring across the U.S.?

-There seems to be a long delay between a policy change in a community and when its effects show up in the COVID-19 data.
-As locations reopen businesses, they might not see any effects, such as an increase in the number of COVID-19 cases or hospitalizations, a week or even two weeks later.
-It seems to take much longer, perhaps as many as eight weeks, for effects to appear in the population-level data.
+There is a delay between a policy change such as reopening businesses or relaxing occupancy limits in a community and when the effects of this change show up in the COVID-19 data.
+An increase in the number of COVID-19 cases or hospitalizations will not be seen a week or even two weeks later.
+It seems to take much longer, perhaps as many as six to eight weeks, for effects of a policy or widespread behavior change to appear in the population-level data.

-So when an area relaxes social distancing guidelines and “reopens,” the effects of that change might take a month or more to be seen.
-Of course, surges after reopening also depend on the behaviors of people when they start moving around more.
+So when an area relaxes precautions, the effects of that change will take a month or more to be seen.
+Of course, surges also depend on the behaviors of people when they start moving around more.
 If everyone continues to wear masks, wash their hands and practice social distancing, reopening will have a much lower impact on transmission of the virus than in communities where people do not continue these safety precautions on a widespread basis.

 Understanding Data Spikes